← writing

 the question for next time

-the feature map worked — but only because we knew ABA\cdot B was the right feature.
+the feature map worked, but only because we knew ABA\cdot B was the right feature.

-for XOR that's trivial — two inputs, one pairwise interaction to try. for our martians, we could guess HWH\cdot W. but for a real problem with a hundred measurements, the pairwise interactions alone number (1002)=4,950\binom{100}{2} = 4{,}950. three-way?
+for XOR that's trivial: two inputs, one pairwise interaction to try. for our martians, we could guess HWH\cdot W. but for a real problem with a hundred measurements, there are 4,9504{,}950 possible pairwise interactions. three-way combinations?
 161,700161{,}700. you're not hand-crafting your way out of that.

 the perceptron can learn any boundary in the space you give it. but it can't see past that space. if the feature that matters is a combination you didn't think to include, no amount of weight-nudging will find it. the flashlight can only illuminate dimensions that exist.